What is percutaneous coronary intervention?

 What can you expect after PCI?

 The catheter will be removed.
 A nurse or doctor may press on a bandage on the opening.
 Then a bandage or a compression device may be placed on your groin or wrist at the catheter insertion site.
 This prevents bleeding.
 After the test, you will be taken to a room where the catheter site and your heart rate, blood pressure, and temperature will be checked several times.
 If the catheter was put in your groin, you will need to lie still and keep your leg straight for several hours.
 If the catheter was put in your arm, you may be able to sit up and get out of bed right away.
 But you will need to keep your arm still for at least one hour.
-The average hospital stay is 1 to 2 days for most procedures.
+You may stay 1 night in the hospital.
 When you go home, you will get instructions from your doctor to help you recover well and prevent problems.

 Make sure to drink plenty of fluids (unless your doctor tells you not to) for several hours after the test.
 This will help flush the dye out of your body.